-Welcome to my second annual Cornell Grape Disease Control article.
+Welcome to my third annual Cornell Grape Disease Control article (belatedly published this year, sincere apologies).
 If this is your first time reading this guide, allow me to take a moment to introduce myself.
-My name is Katie Gold, and I became Cornell University's newest Assistant Professor of Grape Pathology at Cornell AgriTech in Geneva, NY on February 1, 2020, about five weeks before the global shutdowns began.
-Along with applied grape disease management, my research focuses on early disease detection for management intervention.
-My lab specializes in non-destructive, sensing-based methods of detection deployed at a range of scales, from handheld sensors to autonomous robots and even to satellites.
+My name is Katie Gold, and I joined Cornell University as an Assistant Professor of Grape Pathology at Cornell AgriTech in Geneva, NY on February 1, 2020, about five weeks before the global pandemic began.
+Along with applied grape disease management, my lab's research focuses on early disease detection for effective management intervention.
+We specialize in non-destructive, sensing-based methods of detection deployed at a range of scales, from handheld sensors to autonomous robots and satellites.
 We conduct much of this research within our extensive fungicide efficacy trials in our pathology vineyards in Geneva, NY.
-To say that my first two years on the job have been eventful is likely an understatement, as they have included a global pandemic, two NASA grants (the first ever awarded to a "card carrying" plant pathologist), a newborn, and two record breaking growing seasons.
+To say that my first three years on the job have been eventful is likely an understatement, as they have included a global pandemic, three NASA grants (the first the agency has ever awarded to a "card carrying" plant pathologist), a baby (now toddler), and three record breaking growing seasons.
 Despite the times, I am hopeful for a bright future and look forward to continuing to get to know the NY grape and wine community, both virtually and in person.

-This article will discuss news and updates to fungicides labeled in NY since 2021, (re)introduce the major grapevine diseases in New York and relevant recent research findings, discuss cultural practices that can reduce disease inoculum in vineyards, and outline the basics of a strong management program at different growth stages.
-All sections of this document have been tweaked since its last publication in Spring 2021, however the sections that received the most updates are: fungicide news, downy mildew, powdery mildew, and sour rot.
+This article will discuss news and updates to fungicides labeled in NY since 2022, (re)introduce the major grapevine diseases in New York and relevant recent research findings, discuss cultural practices that can reduce disease inoculum in vineyards, and outline the basics of a strong management program at different growth stages.
+All sections of this document have been tweaked since its last publication in Spring 2022.
+Notable additions to this document include are thoughts on managing FRAC-40 resistant downy mildew (page 15) and biopesticides for grape disease control (page 34).
 As a reminder, growers on Long Island should check labels to ensure recommended products are labeled for use there.
 And, as always, read the pesticide label prior to use.